Minutes of the Federal Open Market Committee

-"Information received since the Federal Open Market Committee met in May indicates that the labor market has continued to strengthen and that economic activity has been rising moderately so far this year.
-Job gains have moderated but have been solid, on average, since the beginning of the year, and the unemployment rate has declined.
-Household spending has picked up in recent months, and business fixed investment has continued to expand.
-On a 12-month basis, inflation has declined recently and, like the measure excluding food and energy prices, is running somewhat below 2 percent.
-Market-based measures of inflation compensation remain low; survey-based measures of longer-term inflation expectations are little changed, on balance.
+“Information received since the Federal Open Market Committee met in June indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.
+Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low.
+Household spending and business fixed investment have grown strongly.
+On a 12-month basis, both overall inflation and inflation for items other than food and energy remain near 2 percent.
+Indicators of longer-term inflation expectations are little changed, on balance.

-In view of realized and expected labor market conditions and inflation, the Committee decided to raise the target range for the federal funds rate to 1 to 1-1/4 percent.
-The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labor market conditions and a sustained return to 2 percent inflation.
+In view of realized and expected labor market conditions and inflation, the Committee decided to maintain the target range for the federal funds rate at 1-3/4 to 2 percent.
+The stance of monetary policy remains accommodative, thereby supporting strong labor market conditions and a sustained return to 2 percent inflation.

-To support the Committee's decision to raise the target range for the federal funds rate, the Board of Governors voted unanimously to raise the interest rates on required and excess reserve balances 1/4 percentage point, to 1-1/4 percent, effective June 15, 2017.
-The Board of Governors also voted unanimously to approve a 1/4 percentage point increase in the primary credit rate (discount rate) to 1-3/4 percent, effective June 15, 2017.6
+Consistent with the Committee’s decision to leave the target range for the federal funds rate unchanged, the Board of Governors voted unanimously to leave the interest rates on required and excess reserve balances unchanged at 1.95 percent and voted unanimously to approve establishment of the primary credit rate (discount rate) at the existing level of 2-1/2 percent, effective August 2, 2018.6

 1. The Federal Open Market Committee is referenced as the “FOMC” and the “Committee” in these minutes.
 Return to text

-2. Attended through the discussion of System Open Market Account reinvestment policy.
+2. Attended through the discussion of developments in financial markets and open market operations.
 Return to text